SergiyKochenko/Django-with-React-An-Ecommerce-Website/README.md

 - **Fixed State Mutation in PlaceOrderScreen:**
   - Updated the `PlaceOrderScreen` component to calculate `itemsPrice`, `shippingPrice`, `taxPrice`, and `totalPrice` without directly mutating the Redux store's state.
 This fix ensures that the state is not mutated directly, preventing the uncaught runtime error.

+- **Last Job Done:** Streamlined navigation and state management by updating routing to use react-router-dom v6 hooks, refining Redux store initialization with local storage preloading, and enhancing error/loading states in authentication.

 ## Learn More

 To learn more about the technologies used in this project, check out the following resources: